 Most inference budget problems trace to three structural failures that compound each other.

 Context accumulation without pruning.
 Multi-turn agents retransmit full conversation history on every step.
-A 20-step research agent with 10,000 tokens of context per turn spends 1.1 million input tokens total, not 200,000 — because step N pays for all N-1 previous steps plus the new input.
-The fix isn't reducing context size; it's passing structured summaries between steps rather than raw transcripts.
-Agent output contracts — structured JSON rather than conversational history — cut this multiplier significantly.
+A 20-step research agent with 10,000 tokens of context per turn spends 1.1 million input tokens total — not 200,000 — because step N pays for all N-1 previous steps plus the new input.
+Tool call outputs are the primary offender: file contents, command results, and API responses frequently consume 70–80% of the available token budget even on early steps[10].
+The fix isn't reducing context size arbitrarily; it's passing structured summaries between steps rather than raw transcripts.
+Research on autonomous context compression (the Focus architecture, January 2026) showed 22.7% average token reduction while maintaining identical task accuracy, with savings up to 57% on individual long-horizon tasks[11].

 Reflexive frontier model use.
 Teams default to their best model for everything, which feels safe but doesn't make economic sense.
-Sonnet 4.6 runs at $3/$15 per million tokens; Opus 4.6 runs at $5/$25[5] — a 1.67x per-token gap.
-On tasks where Sonnet delivers 98% of Opus quality (most everyday coding, classification, and content generation), using Opus is a 67% cost premium for near-zero quality gain.
-Routing 90% of production requests to Sonnet instead of Opus cuts that portion of the bill by 40%.
+Claude Haiku 4.5 runs at $1/$5 per million tokens; Sonnet 4.6 at $3/$15; Opus 4.6 at $5/$25[5] — a 5x cost gap between Haiku and Opus.
+On tasks where Haiku or Sonnet delivers adequate quality (most classification, extraction, formatting, and routine content generation), using Opus is a direct cost premium for near-zero quality gain.
+Routing 70% of production requests to a model that costs 5x less drops the weighted average cost per request by 40–70%[12].

 Hard stops without graceful degradation.
 Engineering teams often implement budget caps as exceptions: when the limit is hit, the agent throws an error.
 Hard stops cause silent failures, retry storms, and compounding costs.
 Users see errors and retry.
 The retry itself may breach the next budget tier.
 The correct pattern is three-tier response: warn at 80% of budget, downgrade model and compress context at 90%, return a partial result at 100%.
-An honest partial result preserves more user trust than an unhandled exception.
+An honest partial result preserves more user trust than an unhandled exception — one production system went from 99.2% to 99.87% uptime by replacing hard stops with graceful fallbacks[13].

 The organizational agreement that prevents bill shock — structured for teams that don't know where to start